zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-onboarding.md

 | Resource Move                                 | Edison Park                                | [ibiza-resourceMove@microsoft.com](mailto:ibiza-resourceMove@microsoft.com) |
 | Usability	                                    | Joe Hallock; Mariah Jackson                | [ibiza-usability@microsoft.com](mailto:ibiza-usability@microsoft.com) |
 | UX feasibility review                         | :star:Santhosh Somayajula                        | [ibiza-onboarding@microsoft.com](mailto:ibiza-onboarding@microsoft.com) |

-<a name="portal-development-phase-3-for-more-information"></a>
-## For More Information

-For more information about development phases, see [portalfx-extensions-developmentPhases.md](portalfx-extensions-developmentPhases.md).

-For more information about the Microsoft Azure Trust Center, see [http://azure.microsoft.com/en-us/support/trust-center/](http://azure.microsoft.com/en-us/support/trust-center/).

-For more information about exit criteria, see [top-exit-criteria.md](top-exit-criteria.md).

- For more information about quality metrics, see the One Compliance System Web site that is located at [https://microsoft.sharepoint.com/teams/1CS/SitePages/Home.aspx](https://microsoft.sharepoint.com/teams/1CS/SitePages/Home.aspx).

-For more information about internationalization requirements, see [http://aka.ms/azureintlrequirements](http://aka.ms/azureintlrequirements).

-For more information about localization requirements, see [portalfx-localization.md](portalfx-localization.md).

-For more information about azure.com onboarding, see [http://acomdocs.azurewebsites.net](http://acomdocs.azurewebsites.net).

 <a name="portal-development-phase-3-glossary"></a>
 ## Glossary